VTickner/codecademy-data-engineer/README.md

 ## Basta Fazoolin'

-The aim of this project was to create a Python program that uses classes and functions to work what menus are available at different times of day and to calculate bill costs.

-- Classes defined for:
+The aim of this project was to create a Python program that uses classes and functions to work out what menus are available at different times of day and to calculate bill costs.
+Classes defined for:

 - Menu:
   - String representation for name of menu and when it is available
   - `calculate_bill()` calculates the cost of a particular meal
 - Franchise:
   - String representation for name of restaurant
   - `available_menus()` works out which menus are currently available depending upon the time of day
 - Business takes the name of the business and a list of its franchises.

 ### Code & Potential Improvements